aparna-jku/recllm-fairness-phi3/README.md

 ## How the Steering Vector is Computed

-The key insight: we don't use the Llama vectors provided by the supervisor (those are for Llama, hidden size 4096).
+The key insight: we don't use the Llama vectors already given (those are for Llama, hidden size 4096).
 We compute **Phi-3's own** gender steering vectors in its own representation space (hidden size 3072).

 **Step-by-step:**